Charlie Hunnam Criticized For ‘Sexist’ Method Acting, And More News On FX’s New ‘Mayans MC’

 “Can we all please agree that this is not acting?
 I refuse to believe that ignoring his girlfriend helped his performance in any way.”

-Perhaps it could be argued that Charlie Hunnam in some way agreed with this opinion, as he brought home an expensive Columbian emerald for his girlfriend after filming had concluded.
+Perhaps it could be argued that Charlie Hunnam in some way agreed with this opinion, as he brought home an expensive Colombian emerald for his girlfriend after filming had concluded.

 Charlie Hunnam Under SIEGE for ‘Sexist’ Method Acting, Not Writing to His Girlfriend During Shoot https://t.co/fI6oZlyDrG pic.twitter.com/GWydMsef5v